kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 Interests:
 - Numerical Cognition
 - Time Perception
-- Emerging Technologies (NFT, AI)
+- Morality
-- Digital Marketing
+- Decision Making

 # Education to show in About widget